Judge erases conviction of man in fire that killed 5 kids - NewsBreak

 Judge erases conviction of man in fire that killed 5 kids

-PONTIAC, Mich.
-(AP) — A judge on Tuesday threw out the murder conviction of a man who was blamed for a fire that killed five children in 2000 after a new prosecutor said the investigation and trial in suburban Detroit were
+A judge on Tuesday threw out the murder conviction of a man who was blamed for a fire that killed five children in 2000 after a new prosecutor said the investigation and trial in suburban Detroit were marred by misconduct.

 Juwan Deering will remain in custody while Oakland County prosecutor Karen McDonald decides whether he should face a second trial.